emattia/mlsys-variations-template/docs/development/security_scanning.md

 # Security Scanning Guide

+> "Security is not a product, but a process." — Bruce Schneier

 <!-- NOTE: This file was moved from the project root to docs/development/ to keep all documentation inside the MkDocs tree. -->

 This project includes comprehensive security scanning capabilities that can be run both locally and in CI/CD.